embededbuild/Black_Void/README.md

 This project is intended for **authorized security research, educational use, and testing on networks and devices you own or have explicit permission to test.**

-Unauthorized interception of wireless communications or unauthorized access to computer networks may violate local laws, including (but not limited to) the Computer Fraud and Abuse Act (US), the Computer Misuse Act (UK), and equivalent legislation in other jurisdictions.
+Several features on this device — including LAN device/port discovery, RF packet capture and replay, and 802.11 probe request sniffing — can be misused against networks or devices you do not own or lack permission to test.
+Depending on your jurisdiction, unauthorized use of these features may violate laws such as the Computer Fraud and Abuse Act (US), the Computer Misuse Act (UK), or equivalent local legislation, and may also implicate wireless-interception or radio-equipment regulations.

 Use responsibly.
 The authors assume no liability for misuse.